BenC0/work-from-anywhere-lie-detector/README.md

 * Form should be compatible with Hubspot - _Can we set this up as a module?_

 ## TODO
-1. Results Page - mobile
-2. Nav
+1. Nav
-3. Form
+2. Form
-4. Finesse page & lie detector transitions
+3. Finesse page & lie detector transitions
-5. QA
+4. QA

 ## Content.json
 The `src/_data/content.json` file contains all the content for the website.